MasterTomNL/slugblaster/README.md

 ## Other features
 * rollable tables for customizing your slugblaster (your board, gun, background, etc.)
 * rollable tables for the GM (challenges, opportunities, runs, etc.)
-* A compendium with Playbooks (Chill, Smarts, etc.), Signature Devices, Monsters, Factions and more...
+* A compendium with Playbooks (Chill, Smarts, etc.), Signature Devices, Monsters, Factions, World generation and more...

 ## Version history